 Cirrhosis is a chronic (ongoing, long-term) disease of the liver.
 It means damage to the normal liver tissue that keeps this important organ from working as it should.
 If the damage is not stopped, the liver gradually loses its ability to carry out its normal functions.
 This is called liver failure, sometimes referred to as end-stage liver disease.

-- The liver is the largest organ in the body and one of
+The liver is the largest organ in the body and one of the most essential.

 - It is about the size a football and is located on the right side in front, just below the lower rib cage.